FzJo/dwwm-php/README.md

 }

 ```
-We need to enforce routing for dynamic URL
+We need to enforce routing for dynamic URL.

 ___